isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 Molecular Tab
 ^^^^^^^^^^^^^

-Gene Mutation Status (creating a cohort based on the presence of a mutation (of various types) in a gene or genes).
+The Molecular Tab is only available for TCGA data.
+It enables the user to filter by Gene Mutation Status (creating a cohort based on the presence of a mutation (of various types) in a gene or genes).

-This is currently only available for TCGA data.
 To combine multiple gene filters, select AND (requires all filters to be met for the data to be filtered) or OR (at least one criteria needs to be met for the data to be displayed).

+You can also filter by different genomic builds.

+ NOTES:

- NOTE 1: If you use AND and do not see the data you are expecting in the filter, try OR instead.
+ - If you use AND and do not see the data you are expecting in the filter, try OR instead.
 AND is a more restrictive criteria requiring all filters to be met, OR is less restrictive, requiring only one criteria to be met for the data to appear.

- NOTE 2: Please add in your saved cohort title the term AND or OR for the combination you used, as the type of combination used in your cohort does not currently appear in the summary of filters in a saved cohort.
-We are working on this.
+ - Please add the term "AND" or "OR" in your saved cohort title as the type of combination used in your cohort does not currently appear in the summary of filters in a saved cohort.

-You can also filter by different genomic builds and hence different BigQuery Tables.
-The two BigQuery tables you can select from are *TCGA_hg19_data_v0:Somatic_Mutation_MC3* and *TCGA_hg38_data_v0:Somatic_Mutation*.

 Programs & Projects Tab
 ^^^^^^^^^^^^^^^^^^^^^^^^
-    * User Program
-    * User Project

-Save As New Cohort Button
-^^^^^^^^^^^^^^^^^^^^^^^^^
+The Programs & Projects Tab is only available for User Data.
+It displays the programs and projects that are part of the user data set.

+Saving the Cohort
+^^^^^^^^^^^^^^^^^^

-Push this button if you wish to save the cohort based on the filters you have set.
+Click the **Save as New Cohort** button when you are ready to save the cohort based on the filters you have set.
 You will be asked for a cohort name and the selected filters will be displayed.
-Enter the name (any text) and push the "Create Cohort" button.
+Enter the name and click the **Create Cohort** button.

 **NOTE:** When working with multiple programs you will see a yellow notification box stating, "Your cohort contains samples from multiple programs.
 Please note that filters will only apply to samples from the program indicated by the tab they were chosen on - they will not apply to samples from other programs in this cohort."